contract dispute arbitration in Los Angeles, California 90064

 1. Selection and Filing of the Arbitration Claim: The claimant initiates arbitration by submitting a claim form and fee within the timeline specified in the contract—often within 30 days of dispute notice.
 The process is governed by CCP § 1283.05, which requires proper notice and documentation.
 The respondent then files an answer.
 The timeframe for this step in Los Angeles typically spans 1-2 weeks.

 2. Pre-Hearing Procedures and Discovery: This stage involves arbitrator appointment, often within 7 days via the AAA rules, and the exchange of evidence.
 Discovery tools such as depositions, document requests, and interrogatories are available depending on the arbitration agreement (per AAA Rules, Rule R-33).
-In Los Angeles, the entire discovery phase may last 30-60 days, with specific procedural rules outlined in the Los Angeles Superior Court Arbitration Rules.
+In the claimant, the entire discovery phase may last 30-60 days, with specific procedural rules outlined in the Los Angeles Superior Court Arbitration Rules.

 3. Hearing and Evidence Presentation: The arbitration hearing generally occurs within 60-90 days of case filing, with each side presenting evidence, witnesses, and arguments.
 The arbitrator evaluates based on the submitted evidence, applicable law, and contractual terms, as stipulated under California Civil Procedure §§ 1282.6-1282.8.
 Submissions should be prepared in accordance with the standards set forth in Evidence Code §§ 1400-1420.